Schools – Using The Power of Activism in the Classroom

 This approach is particularly well suited to Geography, Economics, Civics and Citizenship, and Social Sciences programs.

-Why Use The Power of Activism in Schools?
+Why use The Power of Activism in schools?

 The documentary provides an engaging starting point for exploring: